Paofeval/ecu/draft/subcountry2014/layers/index.md

+## hd_intertidal

-## hd_intertidal: Coastal population density as a proxy for intertidal habitat destruction
+Coastal population density as a proxy for intertidal habitat destruction

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|